 |Online students can save money by avoiding costly commutes to and from campus.||Many online forensic science degree programs use online lectures, slides, and PDFs as learning materials.
 For students who prefer hardcopy learning materials, required materials may not be available in a tangible format.|

-Forensic science degrees online typically follow a traditional semester- or quarter-based schedule.
+Online forensic science colleges typically follow a traditional semester- or quarter-based schedule.
 This is especially true for synchronous learning formats where you’ll take virtual classes simultaneously with other students with regularly scheduled online meetings.

 Class may also be offered in an asynchronous accelerated format.
 In these cases, students can work at their own pace and sometimes finish their requirements in less time than synchronous learners.
 Keep an eye out for degrees with competency-based formats, wherein students can get credit for work experience or forensic science knowledge they already have.